Creepshow: "Something to Tide You Over"

 Richard Vickers is a vicious and heartless millionaire whose spry jocularity belies his cold-blooded and murderous nature.
 He visits Harry Wentworth, the man with whom his wife Becky is having an affair.
 Richard mentions that he and Becky never shared any actual affection, but such is beside the issue; Richard's point of honor is always keeping what's "his", a rule that he enforces no matter what.
 Rather than physically assault Harry, Richard plays a recording of Becky's voice, where she tearfully begs Harry to help her.
 Both men travel to Comfort Point, Richard's isolated beach house.
 Richard points out what appears to be a burial mound in the sand.
 When Harry promptly runs to it, Richard pulls a gun on him.
 He forces Harry to jump into the empty hole and begin burying himself.

 Eventually, Richard finishes burying Harry neck-deep in the sand below the high-tide line.
-Richard then sets up a closed-circuit TV camera and a VCR to record Harry.
-He also brings along a monitor displaying Becky, who is also buried up to her neck farther down the beach, where the rising tide is already washing over her face.
-Richard does tell Harry that he and Becky have a chance of survival: if they can hold their breath long enough for the sand to loosen once the seawater covers them, they can break free and escape.
+Richard then sets up a CCTV camera and a VCR to record Harry.
+He also brings along a monitor displaying Becky, who is also buried up to her neck, farther down the beach, where the rising tide is already washing over her face.
+Richard does tell Harry that he and Becky have a chance of survival: if they can hold their breath long enough for the sand to loosen once the seawater covers them, they can break free.
 With that, Richard abandons Harry and returns to Comfort Point.
 Sipping a cocktail, Richard watches with great satisfaction as Harry and Becky slowly drown.
 Just before Harry is completely submerged by the advancing tide, he looks directly into the camera and vows revenge on Richard.

 Hours later, Richard returns to Harry's "grave" to collect the tape.
 He finds the ruined monitor, but no sign of Harry.
 Not disturbed, Richard writes this off as the body having been carried away by the current.
-Later that night, Richard hears voices calling his name, as a mysterious unseen presence easily bypasses Comfort Point's extensive security system.
+Later that night, Richard hears voices calling his name, as a mysterious, unseen presence easily bypasses Comfort Point's extensive security system.
 The culprits turn out to be Harry and Becky, the two lovers having returned as waterlogged, seaweed-covered revenants intent on revenge on their killer.
 Richard shoots them, but when the bullets have no effect, he barricades himself in his bedroom, only to find Becky and Harry already inside.
 The two victims taunt Richard, who laughs insanely.

-Sometime later, the undead lovers have buried Richard up to his neck on the beach.
+Sometime later, the undead lovers buried Richard up to his neck on the beach.
 They have since disappeared together into the surf, leaving Richard's own seaweed-covered video camera to record his coming demise.
 The hysterical Richard screams that he can hold his breath "for a LONG time!"
 Some of the tide goes into his mouth as the story ends.

 Interlude #3

-Returning to animation, a stronger gust of wind blows the comic book out of the trash can and onto the street where it opens to the next story.
+Returning to animation, a stronger gust of wind blows the comic book out of the trash can and onto the street, where it opens to the next story.